-Quick -- describe the product or service you sell in one word.
-Got it?
+Quick -- think of one word to describe the product or service you sell in one word.

 If so, I hate to break it to you, but … you sound like every other salesperson in the world.
 And because your pitch is essentially white noise to buyers, they tune you out instantly.

 Don’t you just love it when a salesperson opens their mouth and unleashes a barrage of jargon?
 Yeah, me neither.
-Whether you’re trying to capture your prospect’s attention or differentiate from your competitors, make sure you cut this crap out of your vocabulary.
+Whether you’re trying to capture your prospect’s attention or differentiate from your competitors, make sure you cut these meaningless words from your vocabulary.

 The Important Reason These Phrases Are So Awful